orbitthefix/orbitthefix.github.io/_posts/2019-09-07-exercises-from-fundamentals-of-astrodynamics-part-3.md

 tags: [period, apogee, perigee, semi-major axis, ]
 ---

-Again, were back in “Fundamentals of Astrodynamics” by Bate, Mueller, and White, continuing with the first problem set.
+Again, we're back in “Fundamentals of Astrodynamics” by Bate, Mueller, and White, continuing with the first problem set.

 **Exercise 1.3** An Earth satellite is observed to have a height of perigee of